 Reducing the risks of a foodborne outbreak begins with a strong produce safety culture mindset.

-The Produce Safety program supports efforts to raise awareness to the potential sources of contamination to reduce those risks.
+The Produce Safety program supports efforts to raise awareness of the potential sources of contamination to reduce those risks.
 Those efforts include supporting the educational assistance Colorado State University Extension extends to farms for produce safety training and through non-regulatory on-farm readiness reviews that provide compliance assistance.

 Read the 2023 Produce Safety Program Annual Report

-Read the 2022 Colorado Produce Safety Rule Program Annual Report
+Read the 2022 Colorado Produce Safety Rule Program Annual Report.

 Ag Water Town Hall

-You can find more information about the proposed Ag Water Rule here
+You can find more information about the proposed Ag Water Rule here.

-The U.S. Food and Drug Administration (FDA) implemented the Produce Safety Rule under the Food Safety Modernization Act (FSMA) in order to establish science based standards related to produce safety.
+The U.S. Food and Drug Administration (FDA) implemented the Produce Safety Rule under the Food Safety Modernization Act (FSMA) to establish science-based standards related to produce safety.
 Unless they are otherwise exempt, farms that grow, harvest, pack, or hold “covered produce” must comply with the FSMA Produce Safety Rule.
-Like other state departments of agriculture, CDA assists the FDA in implementing the rule in Colorado.
+Like other state departments of agriculture, the CDA assists the FDA in implementing the rule in Colorado.
 This includes conducting inspections and partnering with CSU Extension Services to provide grower education and training initiatives.
 Many Colorado farmers are already familiar with the Produce Safety Rule through grower training and on-farm readiness reviews.

 FSMA Final Rule on Produce Safety can be found here